AMN-SHK/UnibotFM/data/nlu.md

 - Admission Criteria for students
 - Admission criteria
 - Eligibility Criteria
+- how much marks are necessary for admission
+- how much grades are necessary for admission
+- how much percentage are necessary for admission
 - How much grade require for computer engineering
+- How much grade require for aiml
+- How much grade require for data engineering
+- How much grade require for admission
+- How much grade require for civil

 ## intent:diploma_admissions
 - [diploma admission](diploma_admission_schedule) details